- by Daniel

-And this is bad for your back because fatigued lower limbs will again mean your back won't be receiving the right amount of support and will be put under even more strain.
+Because fatigued lower limbs will again mean your back won't be receiving the right amount of support.

-This is because when your body is aligned and balanced (in a good posture) it can share the workload placed upon it evenly.
+As when your body is aligned and balanced (in a healthy posture) it can spread out the pressure evenly.

-This leads to it having to compensate with some muscles having to work much harder than others.
+Which leads to it having to compensate and some muscles having to work much harder than others.

 Which will only ever lead to more muscle tightness and more pain!

-Unfortunately many people stand with an awkward and unbalanced posture without even realising it, which makes standing far more painful than it should be.
+And unfortunately many people stand with an awkward and unbalanced posture without even realising it.

 Common mistakes include standing with your bottom sticking out, your stomach sticking out, your neck hanging forward or having a flat back and hunched shoulders.

-However you can retrain your body to improve your posture and I'll go into that in a little while.
+However, you can retrain your body to improve your posture which will be a massive help.

-This one is an extension of standing with a poor posture and is increasingly common for people that sit or stand in the same position for hours each day.
+This one is a follow on from standing with a poor posture and is increasingly common for people that sit or stand in the same position for hours each day.

-And this combination of tight hips and weak abs forces the spine to curve out of shape.
+And this combination of tight hips and weak abs is a nightmare for your back, as it forces the spine to curve out of shape.

-Because it leads to muscle imbalances that force your lower back to work harder than it should.
+Which leads to muscle imbalances puts your lower back under more pressure and forces it to work harder than it should.

-And this will leave you with tired, tense, angry and painful muscles as you stand unless you can sort it out and neutralise your pelvis again.
+And this will leave you with tired, tense, angry, and painful muscles as you stand unless you sort it out and neutralise your pelvis again.

 Our bodies are designed to move and regular physical activity throughout the day is vital for maintaining strong and healthy muscles.

-And the problem with this is that when you are sitting or standing still your muscles will eventually weaken and tighten.
+The problem with this is that when you are sitting or standing still your muscles will eventually weaken and tighten, which causes:

-And the irony is that it's these problems that come from standing in the same position for a long time that will make it more painful to stand up in the future!
+And the irony is that these problems that come from standing in the same position for a long time will make it even more painful to stand up in the future!